physcodestyle/official-website/src/content/news/2018-11-24-vstrecha-c-arkadiem-davidovichem.en.md

 type: 'news'
 aim: 'all'
 title: 'Meeting with Arkady Davidovich'
-'description: 'The faculty of journalism of VSU will hold a meeting with Arkady Davidovich.'
+description: 'The faculty of journalism of VSU will hold a meeting with Arkady Davidovich.'
-'images:
+images:
   - src: '/images/vstrecha-c-arkadiem-davidovichem.jpg'
     alt: 'meeting with Arkady Davidovich'
     type: 'image'